 Prior to this my only brother Geoff worked for BT as an engineer, but like me spent his spare time around the recovery scene.
 In 1982 he had joined me at National Rescue full time and when I left to expand Motor Trade Software in the nineties, he took over and run The National Rescue Group until he retired in 2008.
 His son Martin runs it today.
 Part of the expansion I left NRG to undertake, was to launch a new company Mobile Tracking Systems Their main products were vehicle location devices and guess what?
 Their largest customer sector, was the UK's Recovery Industry and it was for their use we developed Turbo Dispatch.

 Much has been written elsewhere about this and how it changed the industry for the better, therefore I don't intend to dwell on it here.
-If you have an interest in it, and the skulduggery that took place you can read all about it on my History of Vehicle recovery website.
+If you have an interest in it, the skulduggery and double dealing that took place and how a some large companies tried to squash us (remember I learnt how to fight in Battersea so they did not succeed) you can read all about it on my History of Vehicle Recovery website.

-My first marriage ended in 1982, probably like so many others, because of the pressure of work.
+My first marriage started in 1969 and produced one Daughter named Sandra. unfortunately the marriage ended in 1982 probably like so many others in the recovery industry, because of the pressure of work.
 I remarried a few years later.
 My second wife the lovely Christine comes from the Sunbury area and went to Kenyngton Manor School.
-We had become a couple in 1982 as a result of circumstance totally beyond our control, or at the time our desires (her Husband run off with my Wife).
+We had become a couple during the summer 1982 as a result of circumstance totally beyond our control, or at the time our desires (her Husband run off with my Wife!).
+Surprisingly the amazing Christine not only eventually moved in with me, but she also agreed to help me bring up my young daughter Sandra.
+Then in 1984 she presented me with a second daughter named Caroline.

-Next to the family, her big love is her collection of pussy cats.
+Next to the family (now including two grandchildren) her big love is her collection of pussy cats.
 She currently has few real ones and a couple of hundred model ones.
-She even sometimes got to drive my 'British Racing Green' Jaguar CAT XK8 (in the picture), during the eight years it was my daily transport.
+She even enjoyed showing off by driving my 'British Racing Green' Jaguar CAT XK8 (in the picture), during the eight years it was my daily transport.
+These days she drives a Kuga cat.

 For the last thirty odd years, I have also been working as a volunteer for Brooklands Museum.
 Myself and a team of very special guys have been responsible for transporting most of the museum's major exhibits.
 This group is known as BREAST (Brooklands Recovery Engineering And Salvage Team)I have long since lost count, but the number of aircraft road transportations I have been involved with, must have exceeded one hundred by now.
 This includes aircraft as big as the Viscount and as special as Concorde.